Nizari–Seljuk conflicts: Rise and fall in Damascus

 After the execution of his predecessor Abu Tahir al-Sa'igh and the uprooting of the Nizaris in Aleppo, Bahram al-Da'i was sent by Alamut in an attempt to resurrect the Nizari cause in Syria.
 In 1118, Aleppo was captured by Ilghazi, the Artuqid prince of Mardin and Mayyafariqin.
-The Nizaris of Aleppo demanded Ilghazi cede al-Sharif Castle to them, but Ilghazi had the castle demolished and pretended that the order was given earlier.
+The Nizaris of Aleppo demanded Ilghazi cede to them a small castle called Qal'at al-Sharif, but Ilghazi had the castle demolished and pretended that the order was given earlier.
 The demolition was conducted by qadi Ibn al-Khashshab, who had been earlier involved in a massacre of the Nizaris (he was later assassinated by the Nizaris in 1125).
 In 1124, Ilghazi's nephew Balak Ghazi, the (nominal) governor of Aleppo, arrested Bahram's representative there and expelled the Nizaris.

 Bahram focused on Southern Syria as recommended by his supporter, Ilghazi.
 The da'i resided there in secret and practiced his missionary activities in disguise.
 Supported by Ilghazi, he managed to obtain the official protection of the Burid ruler Tughtigin, atabeg of Damascus, whose vizier al-Mazadaqani had become a reliable Nizari ally.
 At this point in 1125, Damascus was under threats of the Frankish Crusaders under Baldwin II of Jerusalem, and Ismailis from Homs and elsewhere had earlier joined Tughtigin's troops and had been noted for their courage in the Battle of Marj al-Saffar against the Franks in 1126.
 Moreover, Bahram had probably helped in the assassination of Tughtigin's enemy Aqsunqur al-Bursuqi, the governor of Mosul.
 Therefore, Toghtekin welcomed Bahram and his followers.
-Al-Mazadaqani persuaded Toghtekin to give a Mission House in Damascus and the frontier stronghold Banias to Bahram, who refortified the stronghold and made it his military base, performing extensive raids from there and possibly capturing more places.
+Al-Mazadaqani persuaded Toghtekin to give a Mission House in Damascus and the frontier stronghold Banias to Bahram, who refortified it and made it his military base, performing extensive raids from there and possibly capturing more places.
 By 1128, their activities had become so formidable that "nobody dared to say a word about it openly".

 Bahram was killed in 1128 while fighting local hostile tribes in Wadi al-Taym.
 The Fatimids in Cairo rejoiced after receiving his head.

-Bahram was succeeded by Isma'il al-Ajami who kept using Banias and following his predecessor's policies.
-Tughtigin's successor and son, Taj al-Muluk Buri, initially continued to support the Nizaris, but, in a repetition of the events of 1113 in Aleppo, he suddenly shifted his policy at the right moment, killing al-Mazdaqani and ordering a massacre of all Nizaris, which was conducted by al-ahdath (militia) and the Sunni population.
+He was succeeded by Isma'il al-Ajami who kept using Banias and following his predecessor's policies.
+Tughtigin's successor and son, Taj al-Muluk Buri, initially continued to support the Nizaris, but, in a repetition of the events of 1113 in Aleppo, he was instigated by his advisors at the right moment to shift his policy, killing al-Mazdaqani and ordering a massacre of all Nizaris, which was conducted by al-ahdath (militia) and the Sunni population.
 Around 6,000 Nizaris were killed.
-Buri was instigated by the prefect and the military governor of Damascus.
 Ismail al-Ajami surrendered Banias to the advancing Franks during their Crusade of 1129 and died in exile among the Franks in 1130.
 Despite elaborate security measures taken by Buri, he was struck in May 1131 by fida'is from Alamut and died of his wounds a year later.
 Nevertheless, the Nizari position in Damascus was already lost forever.